 After a blastocyst emerges from the zona pellucida, it qualifies as yet-another independent entity, in-between the sex act and pregnancy –the sex act does not force it to follow its genetic programming, which gives it the task of seeking nutrients to support cell-division and actual growth.
 (The morula did not grow in size; every cell got smaller as divisions occurred inside the zona pellucida.)
 When a uterus happens to be available, the blastocyst will attempt to implant itself into the wall of the uterus.
 Success is not guaranteed, however.
 For one thing, the uterus has a protective coating of mucus (protection against bacterial infection) called the “endometrium“.
 If the mucus coating is too thick (or, logically, if the blastocyst contains too-few cells), it won’t be able to penetrate that coating to reach true uterine tissue, and it will die like a trapped bacterium (and again Nature won’t care in the slightest).
 We might note one other thing about a blastocyst, and that is, it perfectly fits the description “a mass of tissue“, often used by supporters of abortion rights, although that description is not technically accurate for later stages of a pregnancy.

-About the same time the blastocyst begins its attempt to reach true uterine tissue, a certain grouping of genes, known as the “homeobox” or “hox” genes, begins to take charge.
+About the same time a blastocyst begins its attempt to reach true uterine tissue, a certain grouping of genes, known as the “homeobox” or “hox” genes, begins to take charge.
 They basically instruct the totipotent cells of the blastocyst to begin to specialize (starting by becoming merely pluripotent).
 With respect to the possible-minimum-of-4-cells needed by the blastocyst, we could imagine a kind of “division of labor” as follows: One cell will start becoming the placenta, another will become the amniotic sac, another will become the embryo/fetus inside that sac, and the fourth will become the umbilical cord.
 But that speculation depends a lot on how quickly/slowly resources can be obtained from the uterus.
 For example, if all the cells initially focus on placental development, they all start receiving nutrients.
 One division later, the number of cells has doubled, and the new cells could be tasked with forming the amniotic sac, etc. Here is a link to what we know –but keep in mind this does not describe any situation in which the barest minimum of blastocyst cells are involved.

 The next Biological Fact is a zinger that can significantly affect what was just presented.
 Basically, totipotent stem cells are what we might call “sociable”.
 Consider two bacterial cells that collide –if they have the space, they will eventually go separate ways, because for them there is no great benefit associated with staying stuck together.
 But if two groups of blastocyst cells bump into each other, they are quite willing to form a larger group!
 There is an advantage in having more cells available, when cell-specialization begins.
 One can now imagine a morula breaking into three parts while exiting the zona pellucida, but the three parts, instead of going separate ways to become identical triplets, just happen to get back together as one mass of cells that eventually becomes just one human body.
 It certainly happens once in a while, because we have evidence for it, a consequence of the hox genes.
 During their separation it is possible for each blastocyst to separately activate its hox genes.
 When the blastocysts get back together, the instructions from three sources of “build the body this way!” data start to conflict with each other.
 As a result, babies can be born with extra legs or arms or internal organs or even heads.
 They are often not viable, or they need significant surgery.
 (While we just focused on triplets, “conjoined twins” are rather more common.)
 Nature doesn’t care, of course.
 To Nature, every life-form is just an experiment.